willie-engelbrecht/cdp-deploy/README.md

 ### Requirements
 cdp-deploy works only on CentOS 7 or RHEL 7.
 OpenJDK 8 will be used.
 PostgreSQL 10 will be the underlying database for all the components.

-Your system needs at minimum 64GB RAM and at least 100GB disk space.
+Your system needs at minimum 64GB RAM and at least 100GB disk space. <br />
 A good instance type on AWS would be: m5.4xlarge

 An Internet connection is also required, as cdp-deploy will download various files required to perform the automated installation.